Animesh11197/OMP-algorithm-on-Xilinx-SoC/README.md

 CONTENTS:
 1. OMP_MATLAB.m - contains the MATLAB script to implement OMP algorithm on MATLAB.
 2. MAT_to_DAT.m - contains the MATLAB scipt for converting .mat datasets of different SNRs to create dataset files for our C code to read from.
 3. OMP_source_codes - contains the source code for implemtation of OMP on FPGA.
+Also the description of every data file can be found in "main.cpp".

 STEPS for running OMP code on FPGA would be :